gilbert227/protein/code/README.md

 ```
 >> get_best_config(protein, strategy, iterations, greed=1, care=0, chunk_size=6, chunk_iterations=100, step_strategy="greedy", depth=3)
 ```
-This method is used to return a best configuration within the given number of iterations.
-The method uses the same input as generate_path(), but has an extra argument called iterations.
+This function is used to return a best configuration within the given number of iterations.
+The function uses the same input as generate_path(), but has an extra argument called iterations.
 This is the number of times the user wants to generate a single path.

 ```
 >> speedtest(protein, strategy, minutes=1, greed=1, care=0, chunk_size=6, chunk_iterations=100, step_strategy="greedy", depth=3)
 ```
-This method generates paths within the given amount of time in minutes.
+This function generates paths within the given amount of time in minutes.
 It returns a dictionary with stabilities as keys and the number of times the stability is found as the value.
 All input arguments except for minutes are used a mentioned before.

 ### csv.py
-This file contains methods to save the amino acids, directions and coordinates of a generated protein into a csv file.
+This file contains functions to save the amino acids, directions and coordinates of a generated protein into a csv file.
 As well as a method to read this csv file again and generate the protein as saved by the csv file.
 To save a generated protein, use:
 ```
 >> csv_compiler(protein, csv_name="protein")